 Gravante has been the head coach of in the USILA North-South Senior All-Star game on two occasions (2003 and 2010).

 As a player at Hobart College in Geneva, N.Y., Gravante helped lead the Statesmen to the sixth, seventh, eighth and ninth of 12 straight Division III titles won by the Upstate New York powerhouse.
 For over 10 years, he held Division III tournament records for goals in a game (seven) and goals in the tournament (17).
 Gravante graduated from Hobart in 1988 with a degree in economics.
-He was recently inducted into Hobart's Hall of Fame.
+He was inducted into Hobart's Hall of Fame in 2006.
 After graduation, Gravante proceeded to work at General Electric in Syracuse in manufacturing test engineering.

 Following his term at GE, he owned and operated a fitness center in his hometown of Camillus, N.Y.
 When offered the opportunity to pursue his MBA degree and coach lacrosse, he decided to return to the game as assistant coach at Mount St. Mary's for the 1993 season.
 Upon the resignation of A.J.
 Russo, he was promoted to head coach.
 In fall of 1995, he was promoted to full-time status.